Caitlin Rose – The Stand In

 Pink Champagne starts a second movement in the album, changing the pace with a slower, increasingly reflective sound.
 The vocal moves to the front of the fray and wistfully carries the song along, until the eighth track, Everywhere I Go, which starts the third act.
 Here, the musicians take control of the first half, departing from their country style, and Caitlin’s voice takes on a more mainstream timbre, losing a little of the Deep South vibe and coming into its own.
 The next three songs maintain this atmosphere until the last track, which is the stand-out track of the album.
 Old Numbers features brass, which really adds something to the sound, and ends on a high, making this an honestly enjoyable album.

-The Stand In was released on 25th February 2013, for further information visit here.
+The Stand In was released on 25th February 2013.
+For further information or to order the album visit Cailin Rose’s website here.